 Because we have agreements with our farmers to grow a certain amount of crops for us over the course of the growing season, we don’t order less if you plan to miss a week.
 So if you can’t get your share for whatever reason, either send a friend to pick it up or let us know and we can donate it to our hunger relief partner.

 - Bread: Baked in local ovens and delivered to you every other week.
-Current bakery partners are Brake Bread bakery and Honey & Rye Bakehouse.
-We make an effort to work with bakers who buy some of their grain locally and are rooted in their community.
+Our current partner is Brake Bread bakery.
+Brake Bread specializes in naturally leavened (sourdough) bread made from all regionally sourced organic grains.
+We make an effort to work with bakers who are rooted in their community.

 - Maker Medley: Made by a local food business, one item delivered every other week.
 All products are either made in The Good Acre’s commercial kitchen or one like it.
 Producers use local ingredients when possible, and all items are vegetarian.